 - Skin Care – cats are prone to various skin allergies and irritations.
 Giving a catnip tea bath helps reduce skin irritation, inflammation, and dryness.

-- Repellent – catnips works as an insect repellent.
-It can also help rid of fleas, mites, ticks and other bugs on your feline friend.
+- Repellent – catnips works as insect repellents.
+It can also help rid of fleas, mites, ticks, and other bugs on your feline friend.

 Ways You Can Use Catnip For Your Feline Friend At Home

 Catnip is available in pet stores as commercially prepared products.
 However, you also have the option to grow catnip in your own backyard or anywhere in your house.
 Once you have catnip available, these are some of the best ways to use them:

 - Add to your home – live plants provide the freshest and tastiest catnip flavor.
 It is also a great way to bring the “outdoor vibe” into your house.